Quantum optics in MATLAB: Quantum states in MATLAB

 \textbf{Trick:} Consider each column of an identity matrix to represent a number state.\\

 \textbf{{Code for number states (vacuum state, single-photon state, and two-photon state):}}

 The outputs are:

 It is to be noted that the above column matrices are derived from a 5$\times$5 identity matrix (d=5).
-To create higher number states, we need to use a larger value for \textquoteleft d\textquoteright.
-For example, if we wish to create a photon number state 20, \textquoteleft d\textquoteright must be chosen greater than 20.\\
+To create higher-order number states, we need to use a larger value for \textquoteleft d\textquoteright.
+For example, if we wish to create a photon-number state 20, \textquoteleft d\textquoteright~ must be chosen greater than 20.\\

 \textbf{Code for number state with photon number 20:}